blocksome/tribe/README.md

 The image button for scrapbook is not working at the moment.
 DO NOT CREATE ENTRIES WITH IMAGES.

+- Health Tracker - As much as we want to watch our kids grow, we want to watch them do so healthily.
+This health tracker will track users' children's weight, height and food intake.

 ## Technologies Used

 - [JQuery](https://jquery.com)